-Children's privacy online
+2.2 Children's privacy online

-As computers and the Internet become ubiquitous children have increasingly become exposed to crimes such as pornography and stalking that make use of their private information.
-The newly inserted section 67B of the IT Act (2008) attempts to safeguard the privacy of children below 18 years by creating a new enhanced penalty for criminals who target children.
+As computers and the internet become ubiquitous children have increasingly become exposed to crimes such as pornography and stalking that make use of their private information.
+The newly inserted Section 67B of the IT Act (2008) attempts to safeguard the privacy of children below 18 years by creating a new enhanced penalty for criminals who target children.

 The section firstly penalizes anyone engaged in child pornography.
-Thus, any person who "publishes or transmits" any material which depicts children engaged in sexually explicit conduct, or anyone who creates, seeks, collects, stores, downloads, advertises or exchanges this material may be punished with imprisonment upto five years (seven years for repeat offenders) and with a fine of upto Rs.
+Thus, any person who "publishes or transmits" any material which depicts children engaged in sexually explicit conduct, or anyone who creates, seeks, collects, stores, downloads. advertises or exchanges this material may be punished with imprisonment up to 5 years (7 years for repeat offenders) and with a fine of up to Rs.
 10 lakh.